gladly/sidekick-examples/docs/custom-minimized-button/README.md

 **Sample HTML**

 A new element with ID "custom-gladly-chat-button" is added to the body, CSS will be used to place it where we want on the page.
-Sidekick will add different classes to the element to tell the button what state Sidekick is in, CSS can then be used to change the apperance of the button to match expectation.
+Glad App will add different classes to the element to tell the button what state Glad App is in, CSS can then be used to change the apperance of the button to match expectation.
 ```html
     <button id="custom-gladly-chat-button" onclick="Gladly.show()">
       <div id="with-no-active-chat">